mendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/data-hub-pane.md

 {{% alert color="info" %}}The associations and attributes that are not supported in your Mendix model are shown as non-selectable (gray) and will not be included when you drag them into the domain model.{{% /alert %}}

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/data-hub-pane/expand-service-list.png" alt="Data Hub Pane Information"   width="250"  >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/integration-pane/expand-service-list.png" alt="Integration pane Information"   width="250"  >}}

 ### 4.2.1 Entity